cp2k/cp2k/INSTALL.md

 ### 2j.
 GPU support (optional, improved performance on GPU systems)

-By default CUDA or HIP support are enabled, imply that all cp2k code that include gpu support is enabled by default.
-The three following variables can be added to the `DFLAGS` variable to disable the different parts of the code when needed.
+By default CUDA or HIP support are enabled, imply that all cp2k code that include gpu support is enabled by default.  The `DFLAGS` variable contains the following three options:

-- `__NO_OFFLOAD_GRID` if gpu support for collocate/integrate is not needed
+- `__OFFLOAD_GRID` for gpu support in the grid backend
-- `__NO_OFFLOAD_DBM` if dbm gpu support is not needed
+- `__OFFLOAD_DBM` for gpu support in dbm module
-- `__NO_OFFLOAD_PW` if fft gpu support is not needed
+- `__OFFLOAD_PW` for gpu support in fft module

-these three parameters are common to all GPU vendors.
+these three parameters are common to all GPU vendors and removing them from the `DFLAGS` variable will turn off the GPU backends.

 #### parameters specific to CUDA